-Gerald K. Herder
+|Gerald K. Herder

 In each degree program, emphasis is placed on application engineering principles in solving real world problems.
 Extensive laboratory work with industry-based problems and software constitute unique features of each program.
 Engineering technologists serve as members of the engineering team and engage in the management, design, production, assembly, quality control and sales activities in their respective fields.

-High school graduates and community college transfer students with an aptitude in algebra, trigonometry, and the physical sciences, along with an interest in applications of new technology, are encouraged to apply to the engineering technology programs.
+High school graduates and community college transfer students with an aptitude in algebra, trigonometry, and the physical sciences, along with an interest in applications of new technology, are encouraged to apply to the electromechanical engineering technology programs.
 Students desiring to major in Engineering Technology should have a capacity for science and mathematics, and incoming freshmen should have taken college preparatory courses in these disciplines in high school.
 Typical incoming transfer students should have completed college algebra and trigonometry and two quarters of college physics (with laboratory) prior to beginning the program at Cal Poly Pomona.
 All students should contact a program advisor to obtain assistance in developing their educational goals prior to actually starting their coursework.
 Each student will work with an advisor to coordinate a specific program of study.
-A minimum of 191 quarter units is required to complete the degree.
+A minimum of 124 semester units is required to complete the degree.

 The department's programs are oriented to help students achieve competency in applying current methods and design procedures developed by engineers to solve practical technical problems commonly found in industry.
-Included in each program is instruction in applied sciences, computer-aided drafting (CAD), computer usage, oral and written communications, design and manufacturing processes, and the impact of technology within a broader societal context.
+Included in each program is instruction in applied sciences, computer-aided design (CAD), computer usage, oral and written communications, design and manufacturing processes, and the impact of technology within a broader societal context.

 The faculty of the department is committed to helping students develop a strong sense of professionalism, high ethical standards and the pride that comes from accomplishment through technical competence.
 The department is also committed to helping students develop sound work habits, including neatness, completeness, and timeliness; to communicate effectively in written, oral, graphical, and mathematical form; and to be responsible for their own actions and inactions.
 The faculty is committed to academic excellence and professional integrity.